marcelovani/maxymiser/README.txt

 Configuration
 =============
-The default is set to add the tracking tag to every page except the listed paths.
-By default the following paths are listed for exclusion:
+By default the tracking tag is added to every page except the listed paths.

-admin
-admin/*
-batch
+By default the following paths are listed for exclusion: admin admin/* batch